nf-core/smrnaseq/README.md

 ### Introduction

 **nf-core/smrnaseq** is a bioinformatics best-practice analysis pipeline used for small RNA sequencing data.
-It is developed at the [National Genomics Infastructure](https://ngisweden.scilifelab.se/) at [SciLifeLab Stockholm](https://www.scilifelab.se/platforms/ngi/), Sweden.

 The pipeline uses [Nextflow](https://www.nextflow.io), a bioinformatics workflow tool.
 It pre-processes raw data from FastQ inputs, aligns the reads and performs extensive quality-control on the results.